New Apple Watch 6 and SE: prices, release dates - Somag News

-We planted ourselves in the middle of September 15, a date more than indicated by all fans of the bitten apple to get to know their new products.
-Apple has staged its new Apple Watch Series 6 and SE, the company’s new wearables that repeat in design, but brings news outside and inside.
+We planted ourselves in the middle of September 15, a date more than indicated by all fans of the bitten apple to know their new products.
+Apple has staged its new Apple Watch Series 6 and SE, the company’s new wearables that repeat in design, but brings new features outside and inside.
 Keep reading that we tell you.

 New Apple Watch Series 6